GluuFederation/docs-gg-prod/docs/source/index.md

      In Gluu Gateway, an `OpenID Connect Client's client_id` is associated with a `Consumer` in Kong.
 This is useful where access control is restricted to certain clients.
 All other default Kong client authentication plugins are disabled -- we only want to use the [Gluu Server](https://gluu.org/docs/ce) for client authentication.
 The `client_id` is verified by looking at the JWT or introspection response.

-## Prerequisites

-- GG requires an installation of the [Gluu Server](https://gluu.org/) for OAuth2, UMA and OpenID Connect use cases.

 ## Components

 Gluu Gateway includes the following components.